-(COP 35) Emergency Response
+(COP 35) EMERGENCY RESPONSE

-A. Definitions and applicability
+Definition and applicability

-An Emergency is an abnormal occurrence that can pose a threat to the Safety or Health of Employees, Contractors, Visitors, customers, or local communities, or which can cause damage to assets or the Environment.
+An Emergency is an abnormal occurrence that can pose a threat to the safety or health of employees, contractors, visitors, customers, or local communities, or which can cause damage to assets or the environment.

-APELL - Awareness and Preparedness for Emergencies at Local Level - is a framework for the preparation of an emergency response plan, set out in a handbook published by the UNEP.
+APELL - Awareness and Preparedness for Emergencies at Local Level - for Mining program is a framework for the preparation of an emergency response plan, set out in a handbook published by the United Nations Environment Programme (UNEP).